kkrismer/seqgra/README.md

   -o OUTPUTDIR, --outputdir OUTPUTDIR
                         output directory, subdirectories are created for
-                        generated data, trained model, and model evaluation --eval-sets EVAL_SETS [EVAL_SETS ...]
+                        generated data, trained model, and model evaluation -p, --print           if this flag is set, data and model definitions are printed
+  --eval-sets EVAL_SETS [EVAL_SETS ...]
                         either one or more of the following: training, validation, test; selects data set for evaluation;